conery/dexter/docs/tut_review.md

 At this point just continue typing.
 Since we want "household" in this case just typing "u" and tab is enough.

-> **Note:**  The other reason you won't see anything happen when you hit the tab key is that you misspelled an account name.
+> **Note:**  Another reason you won't see anything happen when you hit the tab key is that you misspelled an account name.
 For example, if you type "hoo" you can hit the tab key as often as you want.
 Dexter is telling you no account starts "hoo".
+If you really meant "hou" hit the delete key to erase the "o", then type "u" and tab.

 ## Accept Changes